After Equifax Hack, Calls For Big Changes In Credit Reporting Industry

 This past spring, David Mifflin looked at his credit report online and saw that something wasn't right.

 There were inquiries from Chase Bank about an application for a credit card that someone was trying to open in his name.
-Mifflin, who lives in San Antonio, Texas, says he called the bank and was told the identity thieves "had my Social Security number."
+Mifflin, who lives in San Antonio, says he called the bank and was told the identity thieves "had my Social Security number."

 He set up fraud alerts with the three major credit reporting companies.
 But he says the fraudulent attempts to open credit cards continued "multiple times a week, multiple times a day."